LIT-Protocol/js-sdk/consolelog-test.md

+# Browser Console Test

-# This file contains test cases that can be tested in the browser's console
+This file contains test cases that can be tested in the browser's console.

+To start, run `node apps/html/server.js` and head over to http://127.0.0.1:4002/.

 ## Encrypt and decrypt file